 U.S. Xpress has $1.5 billion in annual revenue, roughly 7,000 truck drivers, and is ranked as America's 16th-largest truck carrier company (and the largest privately held one).
 It hauls freight for customers that are household names, the largest clients being Walmart and Amazon.

-Looking ahead, Fuller is excited about a Dec.
+Despite the challenge of recruiting enough drivers, Fuller is excited about a Dec.
 18 federal mandate that will require all long-haul trucks to use electronic logging devices (ELDs).
-That will benefit U.S. Xpress and other large trucking companies that already have implemented the technology, he said, and it may push smaller players out of the trucking business.
+That should benefit U.S. Xpress and other large trucking companies that already have implemented the technology, he said, and it may push smaller players out of the trucking business.

 "It's really a big, big, big moment," Fuller said of the end of paper logs, since ELDs will put an end to solo truckers bending the rules and exceeding their daily maximum legal limit on driving of around 450 to 500 miles.